UnionPOS/packages/docs/targets.md

-teleport                  3.2.14     Privileged access management for elastic infrastructure. terraform                 0.12.16    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.10    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.6.0      Generate docs from terraform modules terragrunt                0.21.6     Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.7.1      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output. tfenv                     0.4.0      Transform environment variables for use with Terraform (e.g. `HOSTNAME` ⇨ `TF_VAR_hostname`)
+teleport                  3.2.14     Privileged access management for elastic infrastructure. terraform                 0.12.16    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.6.0      Generate docs from terraform modules terraform-inventory       0.9        mailgun provider for terraform based on v3 of the api terraform-provider-mailgunv3 0.2.2      mailgun provider for terraform based on v3 of the api terragrunt                0.21.6     Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.7.1      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output. tfenv                     0.4.0      Transform environment variables for use with Terraform (e.g. `HOSTNAME` ⇨ `TF_VAR_hostname`)